 The day to day cost of caring for a Newf is quite high, and families who are unable to afford a nominal adoption fee, likely will not be able to afford the day-to-day expenses of owning and properly caring for a giant breed dog.

 I want a dog to use for breeding, can I get one from you?

 No. Newf Friend's objectives are to provide education, training opportunities, and resources to encourage responsible pet ownership, eliminate back yard breeders and puppy mills and to help Newfoundland Dogs in need.
 The vast majority of dogs that enter rescue come from back yard breeders.
 Providing breeding stock to adopters is not in keeping with our objectives and would be counterproductive.
 All of the dogs that come to our rescue are spayed/neutered prior to being adopted to prevent breeding.

 In the unlikely event that a breeding quality dog from a reputable kennel arrive in our care, we would be able to trace the dog back to it's kennel via a microchip and that dog would be returned to the breeder.
 Reputable breeders take responsibility for their dogs. and their dogs' offspring for the life of those animals, and these dogs do not end up in rescue.
-Any good breeder would be horrified to learn that one of their dogs ended up in rescue and would immediately take responsibility for that dog.
 No reputable or good breeder would ever consider getting a dog from rescue as breeding stock, nor would any reputable rescue group adopt a dog out to be bred.

 If you want to breed Newfs, read our note on becoming a reputable breeder.